Bjork here checking in for the monthly traffic and income report on Pinch of Yum.

 What is Food Blogger Pro?
 Good question!

-FBP is a training site for food bloggers that consists of over 300 video tutorials as well a thriving community forum of bloggers from around the world.
+FBP is a training site for food bloggers that consists of over 300 video tutorials as well as a thriving community forum of bloggers from around the world.
 Lindsay and I (and other industry experts) walk you through the important tools, concepts, and skills that we’ve learned over the past 6+ years of building a blog.

 We cover everything from shooting recipe videos (like the ones Lindsay has been sharing on her Instagram account), to setting up WordPress (the blogging platform we recommend), to advice on how to generate income from your blog.